Neahtid/neahtid.github.io/p_our-company.md

 <section class="company-2">
 	<div class="container">
 		<div class="row">
-			<p>Neahtid is the company that Research and Development in the Software and Hardware industry, provinding technology solutions for Home Automation, Remote electrical charging.
-Our company is composed of highly trained professionals.
-We not only work with the latest technology, we create it at the same time.</p>
+			<p>Neahtid is the company that Research and Development in the Software and Hardware industry, provinding technology solutions for Home Automation, Remote Electrical Charging, among other Hardware and Software solutions.
+Our company is composed of trained professionals (Electronic, Electrical and Software Engineering).
+We not only work with the latest technology, we also create it.</p>
 			<p>Neahtid offers wireless charger solutions to businesses seeking to provide their customers and guests with easy, quick and efficient charging solutions for electrical devices.</p>
 			<p>Our solutions are based on the principle of electromagnetic induction, especially those for short distance are based – not exclusively – on the <a href="https://en.wikipedia.org/wiki/Qi_(standard)" target="_blank" rel="noopener">Qi Standard</a> from the <a href="https://en.wikipedia.org/wiki/Wireless_Power_Consortium" target="_blank" rel="noopener">Wireless Power Consortium</a>, and our own studies of the wireless transfer of energy.</p>
 			<p>Nowadays, Our <b>Products</b> for wireless energy chargers solutions aim to satisfy low consumption electric devices, covering enough radius to provide good charging experience.</p>